seanhatton/repronim.org/content/resources/tools/heudiconv/_index.md

 ### Requisite knowledge to use

-- Command line
+- Command line familiarity
-- Desired project structure (BIDS)
+- BIDS familiarity
-- Python
+- Python proficiency

 ### Requisite technical requirements

-- Collecting DICOMs from MRI (not NIfTI, PAR/REC, etc)
+- A system with Python installed, or
-- Python OR Docker OR Singularity OR Debian
+- A system with Docker or Singularity installed
-- DataLad (optional)

 ### Links